Lymphatus/caesium-clt/README.md

 ```
 USAGE:
-    caesiumclt.exe [FLAGS] [OPTIONS] --max-size <max-size> --output <output> --quality <quality> [FILE]...
+    caesiumclt.exe [FLAGS] [OPTIONS] --quality <quality> [FILE]...

 FLAGS:
     -d, --dry-run                 do not compress files but just show output paths
     -e, --exif                    keeps EXIF info during compression
     -h, --help                    Prints help information
         --keep-dates              keep original file date information
     -S, --keep-structure          keep the folder structure, can be used only with -R
+    -l, --lossless                perform lossless compression
     -Q, --quiet                   suppress all output
     -R, --recursive               if input is a folder, scan subfolders too
         --same-folder-as-input    sets the output folder to be the same as the input folder.
 Overwrites original files
     -V, --version                 Prints version information
         --zopfli                  use zopfli when optimizing PNG files (it may take a very long time to complete)

 OPTIONS:
         --height <height>                  height of the output image, if width is not set will preserve aspect ratio